Inclusion, Equity, Antiracism, and Reparations Commitment and Action

 Most of all, I know it’s a lifelong learning process, and that I will mess up.
 Hence my love of the “cultural humility” goal, where I know it’s about staying open, and apologizing when I get it wrong.
 I welcome you sharing your perspective with me.

 Social and racial justice issues are near and dear to my heart, and it’s personal.
-I want all voices to be heard, and part of my role is to help amplify the less heard voices — such as introverts, BIPOC, and women.
+I want all voices to be heard, and part of my role is to help amplify the less heard voices — such as introverts, BIPOC, women, workers who aren’t getting a fair shake.

 I believe the well-being of all depends on listening and including those who have been disregarded.
 It’s not about charity, it’s about solidarity.
 Your freedom is bound up with mine.